Uncategorized

 Oracle licensing in Docker and containers involves the following key points:

-• Hosts or Nodes Licensing: Once an Oracle Program is pulled into a Docker container on a host or Kubernetes node, the entire host or node must be licensed for its number of processors.
+• Hosts or Nodes Licensing: Once an Oracle Program is pulled into a Docker container on a host or Kubernetes node, the entire host or node must be licensed for the number of processors it has.

 • Physical and Virtual Hosts: All processors need licenses for physical hosts.
-For virtual hosts, the Oracle Partitioning Policy Document guidelines apply.
+The Oracle Partitioning Policy Document guidelines apply to virtual hosts.

 • Container Resource Allocation: Oracle does not recognize container technologies as a hard partitioning method for licensing purposes.